Connect with us

 Since taking charge in 2023, Skubala has prioritised structure over star names.

-Lincoln’s tactical identity is consistent and clearly defined, typically operating with a 4-2-3-1 shape that blends aggressive pressing with quick, vertical transitions.
+Lincoln’s tactical identity is consistent and clearly defined, typically operating in a 4-2-3-1 shape that blends aggressive pressing with quick, vertical transitions.

 Rather than relying on expensive individuals, Lincoln functions as a collective unit.